 Bio // PUBLICITY PHOTOS // CREDITS

 Since her 2004 New York début at Lincoln Center’s Alice Tully Hall, American pianist Heidi Louise Williams has received increasingly wide recognition for her dynamic performances, insightful interpretations, innovative programming and superb technique.
-Praised by New York critic Harris Goldsmith for her ‘impeccable soloistic authority’ and ‘dazzling performances’, she has appeared in solo and chamber music performances across the United States and internationally, and has won numerous prizes.
-Her engagements have included recitals at Weill Hall at Carnegie Hall, Lincoln Center, the Taiwan National Recital Hall in Taipei, the Kennedy Center, the Chicago Cultural Center, the Brevard Summer Music Festival, the Carmel Sunset Theater in California, the Peabody Conservatory of Music, and festivals in the United States and Europe; as well as concerto appearances with the Chicago Chamber Orchestra, Oregon Symphony, Southern Illinois Symphony,
+Praised by New York critic Harris Goldsmith for her ‘impeccable soloistic authority’ and ‘dazzling performances’, she has appeared in solo and chamber music performances across North America and internationally, winning numerous prizes.
+Her engagements have included recitals at Weill Hall at Carnegie Hall, Lincoln Center, the Taiwan National Recital Hall in Taipei, the Kennedy Center, the Chicago Cultural Center, the Brevard Summer Music Festival, the Carmel Sunset Theater in California, the Peabody Conservatory of Music, and festivals in the United States and Europe; and concerto appearances with the Chicago Chamber Orchestra, Oregon Symphony, Southern

 Williams joined the piano faculty at the Florida State University College of Music in 2007, after having taught at the Southern Illinois University Carbondale School of Music since 1999.
 Her growing roster of graduate and undergraduate students have won prizes regionally, nationally, and internationally in both solo and collaborative contexts, and are actively gaining employment in teaching and performing roles both in the U.S. and abroad.
 Williams completed her BM, MM, and DMA degrees at the Peabody Conservatory of Music in Baltimore, Maryland, where she studied with Ann Schein and coached chamber music with Earl Carlyss, Samuel Sanders, Stephen Kates, and Robert McDonald.
 Prior to her studies at Peabody, she studied under William Phemister at the Wheaton College Conservatory of Music, where she later taught in 1999.
 She is artist-faculty for the MasterWorks Summer Music Festival, festival pianist for the Sunriver Music Festival since 2018, and has also taught and performed at the Interharmony International Music Festival in Italy.